gorhack/gorhack.github.io/_posts/2016-01-08-using-virtualenvs.md

 tags: [Python 3, Python, development environment]
 ---

 Virtual environments make using Python a bit more manageable, especially when it comes to deploying Python programs and creating the requirements (able to use `pip freeze > requirements.txt` and only use packages necessary to that individual project).
 However, I commonly find myself forgetting some of the more basic commands.
+For Python 2 use `pip`, for Python 3 use `pip3`.

 #### Downloading virtualenv